rjones-lf/iroha/docs/source/core_concepts/glossary.rst

 ======

-In the context of transactions signing, quorum number is a minimum amount of signatures required to consider transaction signed.
+In the context of transactions signing, quorum number is a minimum amount of signatures required to consider a transaction signed.
-The default value is one.
+The default value is 1.
 Each account can link additional public keys and increase own quorum number.

 Synchronizer